scottmillers/Terraform/aws/learn-terraform/compute/docs/eks.md

 A managed service that allows you to run Kubernetes on AWS without installing, operating, or maintaining your own Kubernetes control plane or nodes.

+## Scaling EKS

+Amazon EKS supports two autoscaling products:

+- Karpeneter

+Karpenter is a flexible, high-performance Kubernetes cluster autoscaler that launches appropriately sized compute resources, like Amazon EC2 instances, in response to changing application load.
+It integrates with AWS to provision compute resources that precisely match workload requirements.

+- Cluster Autoscaler

+The Kubernetes Cluster Autoscaler automatically adjusts the number of nodes in your cluster when pods fail or are rescheduled onto other nodes.
+The Cluster Autoscaler uses Auto Scaling groups.

+The Kubernetes Horizontal Pod Autoscaler automatically scales the number of Pods in a deployment, replication controller, or replica set based on that resource's CPU utilization.
+This can help your applications scale out to meet increased demand or scale in when resources are not needed, thus freeing up your nodes for other applications.
+When you set a target CPU utilization percentage, the Horizontal Pod Autoscaler scales your application in or out to try to meet that target.

 ## EKS Security

 - By default, IAM users and roles do not have permission to create or modify Amazon EKS resources